Worries grow over Putin’s stability, mindset - NewsBreak

 ( The Hill ) – The White House and other observers are increasingly sounding the alarm about the mindset of Russian President Vladimir Putin , who seems poised to escalate his country’s war with Ukraine.

 Experts, analysts, lawmakers and even administration officials have speculated that Putin’s isolation during the COVID-19 pandemic has raised his paranoia.
-They’ve pointed to decisions he’s made such as the invasion itself, and his move on Sunday to put his nuclear forces on alert, as suggesting he is not making rational decisions.
+They’ve pointed to decisions he’s made such as the invasion itself, and his move on Sunday to put his nuclear forces on alert, as suggesting he is not making rational decisions.‘Frank, undisguised terror’: Russia pounds Ukraine as convoy threatens Kyiv

-“I’m not going to make an assessment of his mental stability, but I will tell you, certainly the rhetoric, the actions, the justification that he’s making for his actions are certainly deeply concerning to us,” White House Press Secretary Jen Psaki said on ABC News on Monday.WDVM Mobile Apps

 U.S. intelligence agencies are reportedly keeping a close eye on Putin and his behavior, concerned that the Russian leader may order even more devastating violence against Ukraine’s stiff resistance, which has managed to hold off the advanced Russian army for nearly five days.